sooraj-vasan/Non-Linguistic-Vocal-Command-Recognition-System---A-Case-Study/README.md

-# 🗣️ Non-Linguistic Vocal Command Recognition System
+# 🗣️Non-Linguistic Vocal Command Recognition System

-## 📘 Introduction
+## 📘Introduction

 **Non-Linguistic Vocal Command Recognition (NLVCR)** offers a new approach for human-computer interaction by using non-speech sounds, such as **shush**, **click**, **whistle**, **pop**, **hiss**, and **hum**, as control signals for devices.
 This system is also integrated with a Music Player for real-world application.